Epersea/freelancer_helper_rails/README.md

 Freelancer Helper is a web app with utilities to help freelancers get organized, earn more and work less.
 This is version 2.0 using Ruby on Rails, with a major code refactor and new functionalities.
-You can check the first version in [this repo](https://github.com/Epersea/freelancerhelperLEGACY).
+You can check the first version (using Python and Flask) in [this repo](https://github.com/Epersea/freelancerhelperLEGACY).

 Currently, this a work in progress.
 Please check [this presentation](https://docs.google.com/presentation/d/1JbWWOwOo35lFC8JhxrZ8EUhQx-9nscmbsC73P5WCXT0) for more details about the scope of the project and planned improvements over the legacy version.

-## THE WHY AND THE HOW

-### TOO LONG, DIDN'T READ
+## KEY POINTS: WHAT I LEARNED
 This is a **practice project for learning Ruby on Rails**.
 These are the main functionalities I have used:
 - **Model** creation and validation, including **associations** (`Rate` and `Rate::Input`), `has_one, has_many` and `belongs_to` **relationships**, and custom methods for creating and updating Model objects (which make use of the `tap` method).
 I have also implemented **transactions** to ensure database integrity.
 - Use of **migrations** to create and update database tables.